EmergentMonk/codex/docs/getting-started.md

 #### `--cd`/`-C` flag

 Sometimes it is not convenient to `cd` to the directory you want Codex to use as the "working root" before running Codex.
 Fortunately, `codex` supports a `--cd` option so you can specify whatever folder you want.
 You can confirm that Codex is honoring `--cd` by double-checking the **workdir** it reports in the TUI at the start of a new session.

+### Next steps

+Ready to go deeper?
+A few good follow-on resources:

+- **Understand the contribution workflow.** Read through [docs/contributing.md](./contributing.md) for branching conventions, testing expectations, and PR guidelines so that your first contributions follow the same path as the rest of the team.
+- **Learn advanced capabilities.** Skim [docs/advanced.md](./advanced.md) to see how to chain tools, work with repositories, and mix Codex with shell commands in richer automation flows.
+- **Review sandbox behavior.** If you plan to run commands that touch the filesystem or network, look over [docs/platform-sandboxing.md](./platform-sandboxing.md) for the security model, allowed operations, and troubleshooting tips.
+- **Bookmark the FAQ.** [docs/faq.md](./faq.md) collects common stumbling blocks—CLI flags, authentication hiccups, and environment questions—so you can self-serve answers quickly.

+With these under your belt you'll have the context to explore the rest of the documentation or jump straight into writing your own automations.